 In the morning I had a clinical skills ECG session where we learnt how to carry out an ECG and were able to practise on each other meaning we all left with a lovely little trace of our own hearts’ electrical rhythm which I was rather mesmerised by!
 Following that we had a bedside teaching session which was focussed on discussing differentials based around a case that was presented.
 We also practised the cardiovascular examination in this session.
 My final session of the day was a CPF (Clinical Placement Facilitator) meeting which is just to check you’re progressing well on the placement and help with any specific skills you may be struggling to get signed off.

 I had a ward round in the Medical Assessment Unit in the morning.
 I thought it’d be interesting to see the variety of patients on MAU as opposed to a specific ward.
 In the afternoon I had my clinical debrief session, which as I explained in an earlier blog post involves discussing cases we’ve seen and building on our differentials.

 This ward round on the Coronary Care Unit I did almost every week of this block because I enjoyed it so much.
-I’d have an hour before the ward round where I was able to take some histories from the new patients, during the ward round I’d then present this to the team and the doctors went through the investigations and imaging for the patients before going to see them.
+I’d have an hour before the ward round where I was able to take some histories (using my new history-taking template which I’ve been loving) from the new patients, during the ward round I’d then present this to the team and the doctors went through the investigations and imaging for the patients before going to see them.
 The ward round itself was quite quick so after that the doctor on the ward took some time out to teach us examinations which I found really beneficial.

 Themed Case Discussion (TCD) in the morning which was on Congestive Cardiac Failure which happened to be perfectly relevant to the block.
 In the afternoon was another teaching session on critical care.